akauppi/GroundLevel-firebase-es/DEVS/Firebase tips.md

 ### Entering `FieldValue` values

-There is no GUI support for building a document with `FieldValue`s (e.g. server time stamp) but maybe we can fool the simulator by:
+There is no UI support for building a document with `FieldValue`s (e.g. server time stamp) but maybe we can fool the simulator by:

 ```
 {